aleGpereira/sublime-pdb-finder/README.md

 Sublime PDB Finder
 ===================

-A Sublime Text 2 plugin to extract and list PDB lines from open files and project folders.
+A Sublime Text 2 plugin to extract and list Python PDB lines from open files and project folders.

 Install